TheRealMarVin/GOAP/readme.md

 With this foundational setup, you'll be ready to start building more complex behaviors, like NPCs that can navigate chaotic environments, handle unexpected events, or even develop a love for firewood gathering (hey, we don’t judge their hobbies!).

+### 🍳 Cooking Task Goal
+The goal of the cooking task is to collect ingredients, prepare meals, and cook a delicious dish within a virtual environment.
+Our GOAP agent will plan actions such as gathering ingredients, starting a fire, or waiting for the food to cook.
+The objective is to achieve a cooked meal while managing limited resources like time and ingredients.

+### ⚔️ Fighting Task Goal
+In the fighting task, our agent aims to eliminate all enemies in the environment.
+During execution, the agent moves strategically to get into range of enemies and waits for the right moment to strike.
+The agent must manage stamina and health, positioning itself carefully while anticipating attacks and delivering blows when the opportunity arises.

+The ultimate goal is to defeat all enemies that are moving to improve survival.
+There are two agents: one moves horizontally back and forth across the grid, while the other moves vertically.

 ---

 ## 📦 Installation & Requirements